cloudmesh/cloudmesh-installer/FAQ.md

 ## Something is different and I can not figure it out

-Get in contact with Greor, he is not available THursday and Friday morning, but otherwise he is there if not in other meetings.
-We ran the instalation on multiple students and TA's computers and if something does not work, please let us know. so we can help.
+Get in contact with Gregor, he is not available Thursday and Friday morning, but otherwise he is there if not in other meetings.
+We ran the installation on multiple students and TA's computers and if something does not work, please let us know. so we can help.

-## The anaconda cloud modules take a long tiem to install
+## TheAzure cloud modules take a long tiem to install

 Yes it takes up to five minutes, On older machines may be longer.